araafario/EggCracker/README.md

 # Egg Incubator Project for DTIK Fest

-This project is using ESP32DevkitV1
-TheEggCracker By Computer Engineering Student of PENS 2019
+This project is using ESP32DevkitV1 **Enter** TheEggCracker by Computer Engineering Student of PENS 2019